-What trips us up the most around healthy eating, and sabotages our good intentions, isn’t our lack of desire; it’s our lack of organization and planning.
+What trips us up the most around healthy eating, and derails our good intentions, isn’t our lack of desire; it’s our lack of organization and planning.

-We all know what quick and easy means: drive-throughs, takeout, microwaved meals and convenience foods that are processed, refined and lack any real nutritional value.
+We all know what quick and easy means: drive-thrus, takeout, microwaved meals and convenience foods that are processed, refined and lack any real nutritional value.

 I know in my own life there are weeks when I don’t think ahead, don’t have recipes in mind, or don’t have healthy ingredients on hand.
-When I try to ‘wing it’ and go with what I feel like eating in the moment, when I’m starving, it usually isn’t very healthy.
+When I’m starving, try to ‘wing it’ and go with what I feel like eating in the moment, it usually isn’t very healthy.

-I also hear weekly from clients how much planning pays off.
-The ones who prepared and planned for the week were much more successful at reaching their health and wellness goals and sticking to their commitments than the ones who didn’t plan.
+I also hear from clients how much planning pays off.
+The ones who prepared and planned for the week were much more successful at reaching their health and wellness goals, and sticking to their commitments, than the ones who didn’t plan.

 I hear it time and time again that the healthy soups they had frozen in the freezer or the leftovers really saved them when things got busy.

 I will confess.
 I’m planner at heart.
 I love planning.
 It’s one of my innate tendencies and preferences that I’ve nurtured and developed throughout my life.
 So getting organized comes naturally to me.
 Where I fall down is on implementation.
 I’ve learned we need both these pieces to come together for us to be successful in whatever we set out to do.

 When it comes to healthy eating, preparation is the key to success.